Magpol/decrypt-calculatorPlusApk/README.md

 ### If you want to download the apk from internet

 Go to http://wwww.apkpure.com or http://www.apkmirror.com and search for the packagename "eztools.calculator.photo.vault".
-This is kinda important as this kind of application often have multiple applications, from different publishers, that share the same name and icon.
+This is kinda important as Google playstore often have multiple applications, from different publishers, that share the same name and icon.
+You could end up with the wrong apk if you dont pay attention.

 ## Step 2) Analyze the apk.